 Rinsing: The mouth is rinsed using liquid fluoride.
 Sometimes, normal water is used.

 Fluoride treatment: A fluoride gel is used to create foam in the mouth.
-This leaves a layer of fluoride protection on the teeth, preventing cavities and plaque accumulation on the teeth for several months.
+It leaves a layer of fluoride protection on the teeth, preventing cavities and plaque accumulation on the teeth for several months.

 It is a process of removal of bacteria from the roots of a tooth.
 It mainly includes the removal of plaque and tartar from the roots by scraping.
-It is also used to smoothen the rough spots on the root which causes accumulation of bacteria.
+It is also used to smoothen the rough spots on the root, which causes the accumulation of bacteria.
 Advanced root planning techniques include the use of a laser to get rid of the tartar and plaque.

 Advantages of getting a deep clean

 - Prevention of gum-related diseases: Gum diseases such as gingivitis and periodontal can be kept at bay with the help of deep cleaning.